frenchroasted/keypath.js/docs/API.md

 var val2 = ptk.get(obj, path, arg1, arg2,..., argN);
 ```

-If the keypath is invalid or does not exist within the target object, `get` returns `undefined`.
+If the keypath is invalid or does not exist within the target object, `get` returns `undefined` by default.
+This return value can be configured through options (see `setDefaultReturnVal` below) or by using the alternate method `getWithDefault` (see below).
 The `get` function will short circuit and return as soon as `undefined` is detected to prevent unexpected object reference exceptions.

 Simple keypaths with dot notation and no special operators are optimally executed in standalone code for high performance.
 ```javascript